 Roughly a year after Jeffrey Epstein was charged for multiple counts of child sex trafficking, the disgraced billionaire and convicted sex offender’s many links to the fashion and media industries have come to light.

-According to court documents released by the U.S. District Court of the Southern District of New York, Epstein, who was arrested on July 6, is being charged with one count of sex trafficking of minors and one count of conspiracy to engage in sex trafficking of minors between 2002 and 2005 in New York and Florida.
-If convicted, he faces a maximum prison sentence of 45 years.
+Epstein, who died in an apparent suicide on Aug.
+10, 2019, was arrested and charged on July 6, 2019 for one count of sex trafficking of minors and one count of conspiracy to engage in sex trafficking of minors between 2002 and 2005 in New York and Florida.
+He was facing a maximum prison sentence of 45 years.

-Leslie H. Wexner, L Brands Inc. chairman and chief executive officer
+Leslie H. Wexner, former L Brands Inc. chairman and chief executive officer

 According to The Daily Beast, in April an accuser named Maria Farmer came forward alleging that she was assaulted by Epstein in Wexner’s home in Ohio in the Nineties and that Wexner’s security team prohibited her from leaving the residence.

 It’s been reported that Wexner cut ties with Epstein over a decade ago, as allegations and lawsuits regarding Epstein’s pedophilia increased.

 On Aug.
 7, Wexner finally revealed the cause of his fallout with Epstein: embezzlement.
 In a letter to members of his Wexner Foundation, Wexner explained that Epstein had misappropriated over $46 million from him and his family and had discovered this after severing ties with Epstein in 2007.

 “I am embarrassed that, like so many others, I was deceived by Mr. Epstein,” Wexner wrote.
 “I know now that my trust in him was grossly misplaced and I deeply regret having ever crossed his path.”

 Wexner then explained that he was able to recover a portion of the funds through a $46 million contribution from Epstein to Wexner’s YLK Charitable Fund.